OpenKG-ORG/EasyDetect/README.md

 ## Acknowledgement
-Thank you very much for the insights provided by the related hallucination toolkits such as [FactTool](https://arxiv.org/abs/2105.11259), [Woodpecker](https://arxiv.org/abs/2310.16045), and et al.
+Thank you very much for the insights provided by the related hallucination toolkits such as [FactTool](https://github.com/GAIR-NLP/factool), [Woodpecker](https://github.com/BradyFU/Woodpecker), and others.